The Early Days

 When exploring the world of cask ales, we submitted our first cask of Classic Porter into the Chesterfield Beer Festival 2015.
 We couldn’t believe it when our CAMRA liaison officer phoned to say we’d won an award!

 The cask side of the business soon took off, with many local pubs and bars now serving our ale.
-Our first cask ale customer was Twenty Ten Bar in Matlock and they still remain a regular customer and friend.
+Our first cask ale customer was Twenty Ten Bar in Matlock and they still remain a regular customer and friend today.

 In those early days, everything was done on a shoe string budget.
 We were thrilled when we were eventually able to upgrade to a small one brewers barrel plant in mid 2016.
 The brewery was housed in a garden shed and an ex-Post Office van was used for deliveries – reminiscent of Rob’s previous job as an IT contractor for Royal Mail.

 By early 2016 we realised we couldn’t manage everything ourselves, so in May, our son Ed joined the team.
-Having inherited the passion for homebrewing, and combining this with his scientific education (very important in the process of brewing), he was the ideal candidate as brewery manager.
+Having inherited the passion for homebrewing, and combining this with his scientific education, he was the ideal candidate as brewery manager.

 By early 2017, we realised we needed to upgrade again, this time to five brewers barrel plant.
 The brewery upped sticks again, this time to a large outbuilding on site.
 In need of insulation, we managed to source some insulation panels from a local sandwich factory; the cost- some beer.